- Lottery grants

 Using the grant

-- A grant may be used only for the purpose and amounts for which it was given, and the recipient must meet any conditions the committee may decide on.
+- A grant may be used only for the purpose for which it was given, and the recipient must meet any conditions the committee may decide on.

 - A recipient must request prior approval online from the committee that made the grant to use a grant for a purpose different from that approved.